jchai002/choir-justice-supplies/fr/en/mapping-phone-numbers.markdown

 Having multiple phone numbers allows your customers to bypass the virtual receptionist and reach out directly to the employee or extension that they wish to contact with.
 You can also purchase additional phone numbers if you need to map multiple phone numbers from different area codes to one or more extensions.

 You can update the default destination for all phone numbers with phone number mapping.
-For a video tour of the interface that you will use to manage your phone numbers, check out our [web tutorial](https://youtu.be/ew1EqSM-Bxg).

 1. Table of Contents
 {:toc}